Perla Field, Gulf of Venezuela, Venezuela

 The well had encountered a 240m hydrocarbon column by October 2009.
 The discovery was among the greatest hydrocarbons finds in the world in 2009.

-During the production test the well reported high-quality gas with a capacity of about 600,000 cubic metres per day and 500 barrels of condensate per day.
-It is expected that, in normal state, the daily gas production per well will exceed one million cubic metres.
+During the production test, the well reported high-quality gas with a capacity of 600,000 cubic metres a day, and 500 barrels of condensate a day.
+It is expected that, in normal state, daily gas production per well will exceed one million cubic metres.

 The well was drilled by the jack-up oil rig Ensco 68.

-The Perla-2 well which was drilled in April 2010 increased the reserve estimates by 30%.
-The well produced 1.4 million cubic metres per day of gas and 1,500 barrels of condensate per day during testing.
-It is expected to produce over two million cubic metres per day of gas and 2,000 barrels of condensate per day under normal conditions.
+Drilled in April 2010, the Perla-2 well increased the reserve estimates by 30%.
+The well produced 1.4 million cubic metres a day of gas and 1,500 barrels of condensate a day during testing.
+It is expected to produce more than two million cubic metres a day of gas and 2,000 barrels of condensate a day under normal conditions.

 A third well Perla-3, was drilled in November 2010.
-The well produced 1.9 million cubic metres per day of gas and 1,350 barrels of condensate per day.
+The well produced 1.9 million cubic metres a day of gas and 1,350 barrels of condensate a day.
 The well confirmed the high productivity of the field.

 In February 2011, a fourth well named Perla-4 was drilled by the Offshore Vigilant jack-up rig.
-The well flowed at the rate of 17 million standard cubic feet per day of gas and 560 barrels of condensate per day.
+The well flowed at the rate of 17 million standard cubic feet a day of gas and 560 barrels of condensate a day.

 Geology and reserves